sushir-vr/serverlessland/README.md

 ## Testing

 From the command line, run the following command to send a single data record to the Kinesis data stream.
-Note that you must edit the "<stream_arn>" with the Kinesis data stream ARN that is deployed which will be provided in the stack deployment outputs.
+Note that you must edit the <stream_arn> with the Kinesis data stream ARN that is deployed which will be provided in the stack deployment outputs.

 ```
 aws kinesis put-record --stream-arn <stream_arn> --partition-key 123 --data testdata